Eliah-Lakhin/lufo-website/src/articles/gameplay/interaction-model.md

   - Asking to help in personal work issues.
   - Discovering other agent personal profile features through the dialog options.
   - Asking for the hidden information on the project progression.
-  - Asking for the 3rd party agent hidden profile information.
+  - Asking for the 3rd party agent hidden profile items information.
   - Asking for the other agent of his personal strategical goals and the current strategical plans.
   - Set other agent strategy plans and details.